First approved: October 2013

 A candidate who seeks testing accommodation due to a disability must provide a written request no less than six weeks before the Examination according to the process outlined in the Guidelines.

 College staff will review the application and supporting documentation, and may request additional information before deciding whether this policy can be applied and if reasonable testing accommodations can be provided.
-The College will provide a letter specifying the testing accommodations that will be provided.
+The College will provide the candidate with an acknowledgement of the agreement specifying the testing accommodations that will be provided.

-The candidate will indicate in writing their acceptance of these accommodations by returning to the College a signed and dated copy of this letter.
+The candidate will indicate their acceptance of these accommodations by returning to the College a signed and dated copy of this agreement at least three weeks prior to the exam date.

 Where testing accommodations are to be provided to the candidate, College staff will notify the (lead) invigilator of the examination administration site of the accommodations to be provided for the specific candidate.